-Triangulations with Circular Arcs
+Triangulations with Circular Arcs^{}

-Oswin Aichholzer1, Wolfgang Aigner13, Franz Aurenhammer2, Kateřina Čech Dobiášová3, Bert Jüttler3, and Günter Rote4
+Oswin Aichholzer1, Wolfgang Aigner2, Franz Aurenhammer2, Kateřina Čech Dobiášová3, Bert Jüttler3, and Günter Rote4

-Institute for Software Technology, Graz University of Technology, Austria Institute for Theoretical Computer Science, Graz University of Technology, Austria Institute of Applied Geometry, Johannes Kepler University Linz, Austria Institute of Computer Science, Free University of Berlin, Germany
+1 Institute for Software Technology, Graz University of Technology, Austria

+2 Institute for Theoretical Computer Science, Graz University of Technology, Austria

+3 Institute of Applied Geometry, Johannes Kepler University Linz, Austria

+4 Institut für Informatik, Freie Universität Berlin, Germany

 Abstract.
-An important objective in the choice of a triangulation of a given point set is that the smallest angle becomes as large as possible.
-In the straight line case, it is known that the Delaunay triangulation is optimal in this respect.
-We propose and study the concept of a circular arc triangulation, a simple and effective alternative that offers flexibility for additionally enlarging small angles.
-We show that angle optimization and related questions lead to linear programming problems that can be formulated as simple graph-theoretic problems, and we define flipping operations in arc triangles.
-Moreover, special classes of arc triangulations are considered, for applications in graph drawing and finite element methods.
+An important objective in the choice of a triangulation is that the smallest angle becomes as large as possible.
+In the straight-line case, it is known that the Delaunay triangulation is optimal in this respect.
+We propose and study the concept of a circular arc triangulation a simple and effective alternative that offers flexibility for additionally enlarging small angles-and discuss its applications in graph drawing.